cppLawyer/Advanced-Image-Converter-Application/README.md

 - Upcoming releases for MacOS and Linux

--if there are bugs contact me
+if there are bugs contact me